Burton AK 2L Stagger Snowboard Jacket Review

 Upper Body-:44” Chest, Torso Length 23” (collar bone to pant button), Shoulder Width Approx 22”, Arm Length 19.5” (pit to wrist)

 Lower Body: 33” Waist, 42” Hips, 30” Inseam, 24.5” Thigh

 Turn On’s: Size L Jackets that fit well around my chest, size M pants that fit well around my thighs so I can get in and out of my pockets, open roads, Surfy Powder Turns, Riding with Friends, new gear and especially my super-hot super smart super funny wife.

 Turn Off’s: Size L Jackets that don’t fit well around my chest, super tight Size M Pants that I can’t get up over my thighs, traffic and people who can’t park inside the lines.

-The Burton AK 2L Stagger Jacket is another AK jacket that is almost a shell except for some light weight insulation in strategic areas.
+The Burton AK 2L Stagger Jacket is another AK jacket that is almost a shell except for some lightweight insulation in strategic areas.
 The Stagger line has been around for a while, has Gore-Tex 2L fabric, a little bit of insulation and a lifetime warranty.
-We found this jacket to be a great layer for warm riders that want a shell with with a little extra warmth.
+We found this jacket to be a great layer for warm riders that want a shell with a little extra warmth.
 The Construction is very well done so make sure you get a color you can deal with for a long time because this jacket is built to last.
-Some of the jackets come with different material. for example the Denim in the picture to the left is thicker than the other material so it’s going to be a bit more warm.
-Probably our only complaint with this jacket is with the articulating hoods inability to protect all of your face when its up.
+Some of the jackets come with different material.
+For example, the Denim in the picture to the left is thicker than the other material so it’s going to be a bit warmer.
+Probably our only complaint with this jacket is with the articulating hoods inability to protect all of your faces when its up.
 That’s where most contoured hoods can offer better protection.
 This isn’t a big deal and if you get additional face protection then you are covered.